jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected a problem with the persistency of database connection properties (tags and operating system host) in an environment where multiple Spotlight Clients connect to a Spotlight Diagnostic Server. | SOSSE-6370
 Resolved the source of an exception error on monitoring SQL Server and actioning Session Trace from various drilldowns such as TempDB \| Usage and SQL Activity \| Locks. | SOSSE-6260
 Corrected a problem where on viewing Spotlight Today with 'Group By Top 50 alarms' the Spotlght Today display failed over time to stay current with the top 50 alarms. | SOSSE-6224
-As a user I want there is an easier way to analyze activity performance issues in Spotlight | SOSSE-6218 Column's sorting is not preserved | SOSSE-6216
+Corrected a problem so that now when using the Alarm Log and selecting an alarm to 'Show in Alarms by Time' the Alarms by Time display always selects the relevant alarm on screen. | SOSSE-6033
+Issues with monitoring SQL Server, Index Fragmentation, have been addressed by removing the Index Fragmentation components from the SQL Sever Overview page.
+The Index Fragmentation alarm is still raised, as a medium alarm, from the Status component. | SOSSE-5901
-The alarm isn't always selected when I go from an alarm in alarm log to alarms by time | SOSSE-6033 As a support engineer, I want all logs to be rotating | SOSSE-5943 Index fragmentation metric always shows 0 in homepage even though there are large indexs that require rebuilding | SOSSE-5901 Playback history error when creating a support bundle | SOSSE-5837 DOCO Support App-V deployment | SOSSE-5815 QS_AllTablesBySize.sql causes deadlocks | SOSSE-5770 Add CLR_MANUAL_EVENT to the list of idle waits. | SOSSE-5739 Online Help - QS_Services.sql cannot be executed successfully with non-sysadmin account | SOSSE-5715
+Corrected the source of a Playback history error when creating a support bundle. | SOSSE-5837

+QS_AllTablesBySize.sql causes deadlocks | SOSSE-5770
+Add CLR_MANUAL_EVENT to the list of idle waits. | SOSSE-5739 Online Help - QS_Services.sql cannot be executed successfully with non-sysadmin account | SOSSE-5715